Vitamin D for Infants: Benefits, Dosage (400 IU) & Supplement Guide

 Preventing Rickets and Other Health Concerns

-Key risk factors include exclusive breastfeeding without supplementation and darker skin tones.
-Geographic location and immigration status also increase vulnerability.
+Key risk factors include exclusive breastfeeding without supplementation and darker skin tones.[16]Effect of Vitamin D Supplementation on Fall Prevention — BMJ View source Geographic location and immigration status also increase vulnerability.

 Factors Influencing Vitamin D Levels in Infants

-A mother's own nutrient status is the single most important predictor of her newborn's initial levels.
-This explains why pregnant women receive specific guidance about monitoring their nutritional needs.[4]NCBI — Maternal Vitamin D Status and Infant Vitamin D Levels
+Your baby's nutritional picture begins forming long before their first breath arrives.
+The stores present at birth primarily reflect what was transferred from the mother during pregnancy — a mother's own nutrient status is the single most important predictor of her newborn's initial levels, which is why pregnant women receive specific guidance about monitoring their nutritional needs.[4]NCBI — Maternal Vitamin D Status and Infant Vitamin D Levels View source

 Geography plays a surprising role in this equation.
 Families living above 35° latitude experience months when sunlight cannot trigger production in the skin.
-Skin pigmentation creates another important variable.
-Babies with darker skin require significantly more sun exposure because melanin absorbs the UVB radiation needed for synthesis.
+Skin pigmentation creates another important variable — babies with darker skin require significantly more sun exposure because melanin absorbs the UVB radiation needed for synthesis.

 Influencing Factor Key Characteristics Impact on Levels